cardano-foundation/docs-cardano-org/native-tokens/getting-started-with-native-tokens/getting-started-with-native-tokens.md

 #### Submit the transaction

-Submit the transaction to the chain.
+Submit the transaction to the chain:

 ```
 ./cardano-cli transaction submit --tx-file  rec_matx.signed --testnet-magic 3

 ```

 Note that we must send more than 1000000 Lovelace in the transaction.
 This minimum value is specified in the config file:

 ```bash